try it in 60 seconds — no Python setup, no venv

 The workflow state machine is a strict DAG.
 Each state has a narrow allow-list of legal next states; illegal transitions raise.
 Every transition is logged, signed, and chained.

-These are non-negotiable.
-Every commit runs the test suite and the security audit that prove them.
+Every commit runs the test suite and the security audit that prove these.
+Production refuses to boot if any of them is unverifiable.

 Start here